-How can your college student reduce anxiety, achieve more, and finally enjoy the college experience?
+How can your college student reduce anxiety and enjoy learning at the college level?

 As a parent, nothing is as heartrending as watching your daughter or son struggle emotionally.
 When they fail to achieve up to their own expectations, they experience a flurry of frustration, self-doubt, and anxiety.
 You’ll be interested to know that although students tend to think their poor performance means they aren’t smart enough, researchers have conclusively shown that poor performance in college is far more likely due to a lack of academic skills than to a lack of inherent capacity.